 United States B1/B2 Visa

-Visitor visas are nonimmigrant visas that allow people to enter the United States temporarily for business (visa category B-1), tourism (visa category B-2), or both (B-1/B-2).
-This visa has a 10-year maximum validity period.
+Non-immigrant visas for visitors allow people to enter the United States temporarily for business (visa category B-1), tourism (visa category B-2), or both (B-1/B-2).
+This visa has a maximum validity period of ten years.

 B1 and B2 visa holders are permitted to stay in the United States for up to six months at a time.
 Each visa application will be evaluated on its own merits, and the adjudicating officer may grant a stay of fewer than six months – the maximum period for an initial stay under the B classification.